deepaksood619/deepaksood619.github.io/docs/computer-science/security/others.md

 ## steganography

 Steganography is the practice of concealing a file, message, image, or video within another file, message, image, or video.
-The word steganography combines the [Greek](https://en.wikipedia.org/wiki/Greek_language) words steganos ([στεγανός](https://en.wiktionary.org/wiki/%CF%83%CF%84%CE%B5%CE%B3%CE%B1%CE%BD%CF%8C%CF%82#Greek)), meaning "covered, concealed, or protected", and graphein ([γράφειν](https://en.wiktionary.org/wiki/%CE%B3%CF%81%CE%AC%CF%86%CE%B5%CE%B9%CE%BD#Greek)) meaning "writing".
+The word steganography combines the Greek words steganos, meaning "covered, concealed, or protected", and graphein meaning "writing".

 <https://en.wikipedia.org/wiki/Steganography>